+Please note, Auckland Tower is not currently open.
+Please book tickets in advance of your visit online.
 We like to make a great first impression, so how better to start your visit than with a bird’s eye view of the historic town of Bishop Auckland and the surrounding natural beauty?
 Buy tickets, pick up guides and maps, and get the latest local news on events and activities, before moving onto Auckland Castle and the rest of your day.

 The Prince Bishops used the unrivalled beauty of the County Durham countryside to hunt game and entertain guests, and now you’re invited to the Deer Park to walk in their footsteps.
 Enjoy over 150 acres of historic parkland replete with veteran trees, medieval footpaths (even medieval rabbit warrens), historical structures, stunning scenery, and all the peace you could ask for.

 Dim lighting certainly didn’t dull creativity.
 Discover life underground from the perspective of mining artists like Norman Cornish and Tom McGuinness in this atmospheric and intimate gallery.

 Oh we do adore a good trip on the train.
 You can ride the rails of the past on this fantastic restored line between Bishop Auckland and Eastgate (originally, the Eastern gate of the Prince Bishops’ land), part of the first railway in the world to have a passenger service.
 18 miles of engineering and social history abound – all aboard!